digitalacorn/vite-plugin-svg-icons/packages/core/README.md

 Used to generate svg sprite map.

-> <br/>Please Note: this is fork of [vite-plugin-svg-icons](https://www.npmjs.com/package/vite-plugin-svg-icons) <br/><br/> Only created so I can proceed using the feature in this [pull request](https://github.com/vbenjs/vite-plugin-svg-icons/pull/68).
-It adds the ability to disable the replacement of all stroke colours with currentColour.
-There has been no sign of activity from the maintainer of the above.
+> <br/>Please Note: this is fork of [vite-plugin-svg-icons](https://www.npmjs.com/package/vite-plugin-svg-icons) <br/><br/> Initially created so I can proceed using the feature in this [pull request](https://github.com/vbenjs/vite-plugin-svg-icons/pull/68).
+> <br/><br/>There has been no sign of activity from the maintainer of the above.
 > <br/><br/>

+## Summary of additions:

+- Adds the ability to disable the replacement of all stroke colours with currentColour.
+- Version 3+ Also this package now includes significant increments to modues used, removing vulnerabilities, and without more test coverage could introduce breaking changes from the 2.X version.

 ## Feature